 As the market for content management technology continues to grow, so too do the ways in which organizations seek to use content management.
 What began as a market focused on web content management has grown to include document management, digital asset management, and records management.
-What has emerged along with this growth is the use of the umbrella term Enterprise Content Management (ECM) to describe a broad, enterprise-class platform of content management technology that can handle all kinds of content.
+What has emerged along with this growth is a desire by vendors to provide a broad, enterprise-class platform of content management technology that can handle all kinds of content.

-Yet, despite the best efforts of the ECM vendors to provide an all-encompassing platform for enterprises, specialized vendors continue to focus on challenging, specific content management applications.
-One specialized area for content management is the need for some organizations to manage large volumes of content that is used to support complex products before and after the products are sold.
-Examples include auto and truck manufacturers, airlines, and airplane manufacturers.
-In these cases, highly complex products are supported by lengthy, complex, and voluminous technical documentation, parts lists, troubleshooting guides, and maintenance manuals.
+One specialized area for content management is organizations with large volumes of content that needs to be managed with an eye toward reuse and repackaging into different formats.
+Examples include complex product support content, such as auto and truck manufacturers, airlines, and airplane manufacturers.
+Other examples include process manufacturing, pharmaceutical and medical device manufacturing, and software development.
 Along with the sheer volume of information, this kind of application is marked by the requirement for the content to be kept up to date over many years, for it to be published in many physical formats, and for the content to be of the highest technical quality and accuracy.

-Professionals who create and manage this kind of product support content understand these challenges well.
-These content professionals also understand that the nature of this content lends itself to significant automation.
-In many of these applications, there is a significant opportunity for organizations to develop processes and systems whereby core components of content can be managed in a way that they can be reused in many content products.
-Some recent research shows that as much as half of product support content is redundant and could be reused in this way.
+Professionals who create and manage this kind of content understand these challenges well.
+They also understand that the nature of this content lends itself to significant automation.
+In many of these applications, there is a significant opportunity for organizations to develop processes and systems whereby core components of content can be managed in a way that enables reuse across content products.
+Recent research shows that as much as half of product support content is redundant.
 For a large organization, a systematic program of reuse could yield significant savings, efficiencies, and quality improvements over time.

-While many content management systems do enable content elements to be reused in various ways, the kind of reuse application we are discussing here demands a specific kind of approach to content management.
+While many content management systems do enable content elements to be reused in various ways, the kind of reuse application we are discussing here demands a specific type of approach to content management.
 We introduce the term Component Content Management System (CCMS) in this paper to describe the kind of flexible management of components required.
 A CCMS must manage components at a fine granular level, in ways that allow the components to be easily used, reused, versioned, linked, assembled, and reassembled into different content products.

-This white paper looks at the requirements of component content management in some industries and vertical markets.
+This white paper lays out the requirements of component content management in some industries and vertical markets.
 It compares the requirements of component content management with the capabilities of more general content management technologies, notably web content management and document management.
 It then looks at the technology behind CCMS in depth, and concludes with example applications where CCMS can have the most impact on an enterprise.